Code-Institute-Submissions/Meet-The-Adventure/README.md

 2. 2021-03-31
 * I found the color codes from my desktop picture, the image was downloaded from https://pixabay.com a year ago and then used photoshop to find the color codes for the website.
-I have also used it as my background, the credit can be found forther down.
+I have also used it as my background, the credit can be found further down.
-* Started to build a shop but thats far more then I can handle, so its just an example for now.
-The idea is taken from a Bootstrap theme at https://colorlib.com/preview/#ashion and then do the adjustments to fit my websight or if I change it totaly when I have the experience to build it on my own.
-I dont know if this counts as plagiarism but this is more to show how I would like it to be.
-Sent an email to a company that I maybe would like to work with some day, side topic.
+* Started to build a shop but that's far more than I can handle, so it's just an example for now.
+The idea is taken from a Bootstrap theme at https://colorlib.com/preview/#ashion and then do the adjustments to fit my website or if I change it totally when I have the experience to build it on my own.
+I don't know if this counts as plagiarism but this is more to show how I would like it to be.
+Sent an email to a company that I maybe would like to work with someday, side topic.
 I want to use some pictures and link to their webpage.

 3. 2021-04-01
-* Building the Adventure page where I will change the blog post to Climbing and Hiking information from other websights that I will link to.
-Credit for thoughs is also forther down.
+* Building the Adventure page where I will change the blog post to Climbing and Hiking information from other websites that I will link to.
+Credit for thoughts is also further down.
-* Changed the websight so it has an hero-image and moved the "logo" there as well.
-In its place I will put the social media accounts.
+* Changed the website so it has a hero-image and moved the "logo" there as well.
+In its place, I will put the social media accounts.

 4. 2021-04-02
-I changed the shop page so that there can be an external shop.
-Did this so I dont need to worry about plagiarism!
-Think of it as if I was sponsord by a company, or several companyes.
+* I changed the shop page so that there can be an external shop.
+Did this so I don't need to worry about plagiarism!
+Think of it as if I was sponsored by a company or several companies.
+* Debugging - I had to override a bootstrap for the images  in shop to stand in line.
+It didn't work out as I wanted it, through the class tag copied using dev tools, so I had to use id instead and it worked :)

 ## Tech I use
 Language Used